mhvk/baseband-tasks/docs/index.rst

 Simulation
 ==========

-To help simulate and debug reduction processes, Scintillometry allows one to generate fake signals.
+To help simulate and debug reduction processes, Baseband-tasks allows one to generate fake signals.

 .. toctree::